The OECD Young Professionals Programme is designed to bring entry-level professionals with diverse backgrounds into the Organisation.

 Working in a highly stimulating multicultural team environment, this is an opportunity to be at the focal point of an international network, involved in some of the most innovative, high profile research and policy discussion taking place.

 Young Professionals’ assignments are based on organisational requirements and matched to professional experience, academic background and personal preference.
 The assignments take place at the OECD’s headquarters in Paris, France, one of the most attractive cities in the world.
+An example of the assignments the YP cohort 2013 are currently fulfilling can be found here.
+These will vary with the next round of the Programme.

 Travel may be required for a variety of reasons including collecting information, working with specialists, experts and policy makers from all over the world and participating in the effective communication of the OECD’s work to a broad range of audiences.
 The amount of travel varies depending on the area of work and role.